 If you go to the closest city, Kosice (the second biggest city in Slovakia), you'll see upmarket stores.
 Then you take the bus to Lunik IX and in 20 minutes you're in a different world.
 The smell of sewage and raw waste hits you immediately.

 It’s difficult to say.
 Families do get state provisions, such as income support.
 On the other hand, because of the economy and the recession, prices have risen.
 It’s hard for a family with four children to survive on state provisions for a whole month because the food is very expensive.
 Education-wise, schools are segregated.
 Slovakians and Roma won’t share the same classrooms or playgrounds.
 It’s like going back to the time of racial segregation in America.
 The non-Roma are raised with this fear and the idea that Roma are horrible human beings, and vice versa.

 So given the huge amount of unemployment in the community and the fact that state provisions aren't enough, how do people survive?

 People make money by selling scrap metal, stealing, and begging.
 Or they get benefits from the government.
 They live off the bare minimum.

 Yes.
 There’s a big problem with drugs.
 Living in such horrible conditions can only lead humans to drugs in an attempt to cope.
 A lot of the drug-takers are young kids—literally five- or six-year-olds.
 I’ve seen kids and men drunk together.

 I guess those conditions can also lead to a lot of domestic tension.
 Is domestic abuse a prevalent issue?

 Yes, it is.
 I was filming in this house once and the woman’s husband came back really drunk and had a go at her.
-He started hitting her and slapping her in front of me.
-There’s also, apparently, a lot of sex trafficking across Slovakia and in Lunik IX, in particular.
+He started hitting and slapping her in front of me.
+There’s also, apparently, a lot of sex trafficking across Slovakia, and in Lunik IX, in particular.